lsst-pst/pstn-051/Cheat_Sheet.md

 Run | Comment
 :-- | :----:
-baseline_nexp1_v1.7_10yrs.db |
+baseline_nexp1_v1.7_10yrs.db | visits of 1x30s exposures
-baseline_nexp2_v1.7_10yrs.db | The run to compare other v1.7 runs to
+baseline_nexp2_v1.7_10yrs.db | The run to compare other v1.7 runs to, 2x15s exposures

 * ddf_dither

 This family looks at varying the size of the DDF spatial dithering scale from 0 to 2.0 degrees.
+Smaller dithers will help the overall depth and uniformity, but larger dithers may be needed for calibration.

 Run | Dither Scale | Comment
 :-- | :----: | :----: